apache/spark/BREEZE.rst

         so that you do not have accidental files there.
 This will delete airflow package if it is prepared there so make sure you run prepare-provider-packages first, and prepare-airflow-packages second.

-        You can also specify --backport flag to prepare backport providers or --package-format to prepare one or both types of supported formats.

         Examples: